EmbraceLife/fastdebug/mds_output/index.md

     ### qt: how to display a list of images?
     #### qt: why must all images have the same dimensions? how to resolve this problem?
     #### qt: why should we start with small resized images
+    ### qt: How many epochs should I train in general in this early stage with 10% dataset without gpu
+    ### qt: how to display video and embed webpage
     /Users/Natsume/Documents/fastdebug/mds/fastai_notebooks/0008_fastai_first_steps_road_to_top_part_1.md